British Raj: 1880s–1890s: middle class, Indian National Congress

 Thomas Baring served as Viceroy of India 1872–1876.
 Baring's major accomplishments came as an energetic reformer who was dedicated to upgrading the quality of government in the British Raj.
-He began large scale famine relief, reduced taxes, and overcame bureaucratic obstacles in an effort to reduce both starvation and widespread social unrest.
-Although appointed by a Liberal government, his policies were much the same as viceroys appointed by Conservative governments.
+He began large-scale famine relief, reduced taxes, and overcame bureaucratic obstacles in an effort to reduce both starvation and widespread social unrest.
+Although appointed by a Liberal government, his policies were much the same as those of viceroys appointed by Conservative governments.
 Social reform was in the air by the 1880s.
 For example, Pandita Ramabai, poet, Sanskrit scholar, and a champion of the emancipation of Indian women, took up the cause of widow remarriage, especially of Brahmin widows, later converted to Christianity.
 By 1900, reform movements had taken root within the Indian National Congress.
 Congress member Gopal Krishna Gokhale founded the Servants of India Society, which lobbied for legislative reform (e.g., for a law to permit the remarriage of Hindu child widows) and whose members took vows of poverty, and worked among the untouchable community.

 By 1905, a deep gulf opened between the moderates, led by Gokhale, who downplayed public agitation, and the new "extremists" who not only advocated agitation but also regarded the pursuit of social reform as a distraction from nationalism.
 Prominent among the extremists was Bal Gangadhar Tilak, who attempted to mobilise Indians by appealing to an explicitly Hindu political identity, displayed, for example, in the annual public Ganapati festivals that he inaugurated in western India.